Taye Taiwo: Personal life

 Growing up, Taiwo has two sisters and three brothers.
 He is married to his wife, Nimota, and together, they have two children.
 Taiwo is a Muslim.

-When he first moved to France, Taiwo began learning French and manage to speak the language fluently.
-He then learned Ukrainian during his brief time at Dynamo Kyiv.
+When he first moved to France, Taiwo began learning French and managed to speak the language fluently.
 In April 2014, Taiwo had his house seized by the French authorities for not paying his debt.